 Carving a path in such a new arena was not without challenges.
 Kristi spent the early part of her career fighting for recognition in a male-dominated environment.
 In the year 2000 she was the lone female competitor at the US Open of Freeskiing.
 Her appearance and performance were a surprise.
 Her early career was spent relentlessly lobbying event organizers and sponsors for the recognition and opportunities she felt women in the sport deserved.
 It is largely because of her talent and single-minded determination, both as an athlete and as an advocate, that women are now invited to compete at all Freeskiing events around the world.
 Today, no World Championships, X Games, or Olympics is held without a full and competitive female field.
 Kristi’s pivotal role in growing Women’s Freeskiing as a sport is one of her greatest achievements.

 For nearly 20 years Kristi has traveled the world competing, filming, and promoting Women’s Freeskiing.
 She was one of the most prominent faces of the sport, stood on podiums around the world, won numerous awards, and was the first to perform many of the tricks women still use to win events today.
 Kristi was always in demand for her marketing potential, and she represented and fronted campaigns for some of the biggest businesses in skiing, including Oakley, Red Bull, Dakine, Rossignol, Monster and Faction Skis.
 She has also been featured in several well-known television shows.
 Her broad range of athletic abilities were put on full display with a winning performance on ABC’s “The Superstars” in the summer of 2009.
 She and her family’s hotel business were the focus of an episode of “Treehouse Masters” in 2014 and she appeared as a guest investor on CNBC’s “Adventure Capitalists” in October, 2017.
 She has appeared as a commentator for her sport.
-Most recently, as half of an all-female team, she and her teammate, fellow Freestyle skier Jen Hudak, made it to the finals of “The Amazing Race—Season 30” on CBS.
+Most recently, as half of an all-female team, she and her teammate fellow Freestyle skier Jen Hudak, were featured on Season 30 of “The Amazing Race” on CBS.
+They just missed the win, but set a race record by becoming the only team to ever finish every leg in third place or better, cementing them as one of the strongest teams to ever run the race.

 Kristi retired from full time skiing in 2013.
 She planned to continue building her role as a leading voice for women in all action sports.
 Before she could embark on this fully she found herself suffering from the symptoms of post-concussion syndrome, the consequence of years of falls on snow and water.
 She was lucky, after many months of visual and vestibular therapy she was able to get back to full fitness.
 The experience stirred a passion in her to help bring knowledge and hope to others dealing with the issue.